pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 ### ⛓️ Pivoting
 Due to the maturity and stability of Havoc Framework, pivoting attacks such as NTLM Relaying, SSH Tunneling, autorouting, etc. are relatively difficult to operate.
 However, here is a simple way of getting the final flag out using **token impersonation** method.
 (Assume that you somehow successfully retrieve the password of one of the Domain Admins.)

-In WORKSTATION-01 or WORKSTATION-02 demon, type the following commands.
+In WORKSTATION-01 or WORKSTATION-02 demon, type the following commands to retrieve the final flag without logging in the Domain Controller user interface.

 ```
 06/03/2023 15:15:39 [5pider] Demon » dir \\DC01.havoc.local\C$